student-IH-labs-and-stuff/BER-DAFT-MAR21/Labs/NLPLab.md

 --------

-### When you are ready submit your lab via the student portal (github /google collab url)
+### When you are ready submit your lab via the student portal (github /google colab url)